Blog Better with These 5 Writing Tips

 Get to the Point and Cut the Fluff

-A lot of blogs out there strive to get a long word count.
-While longform content can often perform well, and be full of SEO-optimized keywords, it’s not worth anything if it’s full of fluff.
+A lot of blogs out there strive to reach a long word count.
+While long-form content can often perform well, and be full of SEO-optimized keywords, it’s not worth anything if it’s full of fluff.
 Your blogs shouldn’t beat around the bush too much, or spend too many paragraphs before getting to any kind of meat.
 A good hook is essential, but you don’t need to write an entire essay before telling the reader anything valuable.
 Recipe blogs, while great for SEO and for people who want to read about people’s lives, have a bad reputation of stuffing the recipe at the bottom of a novel.
 This makes a lot of readers upset, because they only care about the recipe.
 Don’t make your readers annoyed at you, or they won’t come back!

 Use Organizational Elements

 No one wants to read a wall of text.
 Your readers’ eyes will glaze over if they see that!
 Make sure you’re keeping your paragraphs to a few sentences.
 No more than five, ideally.
 In addition to paragraphs, you’ll want to use headings.
 H2 and H3 (heading two and heading three) elements are essential for breaking up your writing and letting your readers know what you’re talking about.
 Most people are probably skimming through your blog to find a specific piece of information, so those headings will give them a better user experience.
 Also don't be afraid to make limited use of bolding, single-sentence paragraphs, and other methods of emphasis.

 Headings also help with SEO, not just readability!